solarworkshop/Small-Solar-Power-Systems-Zine/zine.md

 ## Saftey

 Electricity is dangerous and can be scary.
-We'll touch on saftey briefly first in hopes that you feel empowered to play with eletricity and learn in a safe way.
+We'll touch on safety briefly first in hopes that you feel empowered to play with electricity and learn in a safe way.
 There is a lot more to this topic, but these are some basics as they pertain to small solar setups.

 It is good to have a healthy fear of electricity.
 It can be deadly and its really good at starting fires.
-However, when working with the relativley low DC current and voltage that we are it is very unlikely that you’ll be shocked ever.
+However, when working with the relatively low DC current and voltage that we are it is very unlikely that you’ll be shocked ever.

 If you’ve never worked with electricity before some of the concepts here may not make sense, but don’t worry they’ll be explained later on and then you can come back to this section.

 - Keep longer exposed metal tools away from battery terminals, touching them to both will cause an arc and huge spark that can result in fragments of metal flying into your eyes.
-- For that reason it is typically recommended that you wear eye protection when doing this work, but most people don’t and you just have to be careful.
+- For that reason it is typically recommended that you wear eye protection when doing this work, but most people don’t and you still need to be cautious.
 - Do not cross positive and negative wires.
 It’s a good idea to use different color wires (typically red for positive and black for negative) to avoid confusion.
 - Touching one battery terminal or live wire should not hurt you in anything we are doing here, but it’s still best to avoid it.
 - Avoid touching two battery terminals or places in the system at the same time.
 - Ensure that all connections are electrical connections you make are tight and snug so they don’t move or come loose.
 - Avoid having exposed loose wires in or near your system when it is powered.
-Keeping your work neat is important for saftey.
+Keeping your work neat is important for safety.
 - Avoid running wires through areas where they will be exposed to friction, sharp edges, or other environmental factors that could damange their insulation.
 - If you are unsure if there is power going through something or what it’s polarity is (what wire is positive / negative) check it’s polarity with a multimeter first.
 - Work slowly, carefully, and deliberatley.
 Think about what wire you are connecting where and why, so you don’t make mistakes.
 - Use properly sized wire thicknesses.
 Too small of wires will heat up and catch fire.
 - Use properly sized fuses and breakers to protect from short circuit and wires heating up.
 - Although we’re mostly working with DC power here, we still get into AC - what houses have - and the same rules apply for AC as they do in a house.
 If you touch the hot wire or stick something in a socket you will get zapped.
-- This should go without saying, but do not work with eletricity in wet conditions.
+- This should go without saying, but do not work with electricity in wet conditions.

 <!-- TOC --><a name="electricity"></a>
 # Electricity